 560 Northfield Ave., West Orange

 Combine two of the kids’ favorite things: the holidays and a visit to the zoo.
-See 50 illuminated winter and animal characters and come back every weekend for themed activities.
-Don’t forget to bring food and clothes to donate.
-Meet Santa on Saturdays and Sundays, see Princesses December 7-9 and live ice carving on December 21-22.
+See 50 illuminated winter and animal characters glittering around the grounds.
+Meet Santa on Saturdays and Sundays through December 23.
 Don’t forget to sign the little ones up for storytime with Mrs. Claus, too.
-Ends December 23.
+Ends December 31; open nightly from Dec.
+6-31.

 FESTIVALS AND LOCAL GEMS